FonNkwenti/tf-cross-account-privateLink/README.md

 # Using Terraform to build Cross-Account Service Integrations with AWS PrivateLink
-This project demonstrates how to use Terraform to Cross-Account Service Integrations with AWS PrivateLink
+This project demonstrates how to use Terraform to build cross-account service integrations with AWS PrivateLink

 ## Prerequisites
 Before you begin, ensure you have the following: